Understanding difference in influence and participation work

 Mind has a long-standing history of supporting people facing multiple discrimination.
 We've fought against discrimination caused by negative attitudes towards people with mental health problems.

 And we also fight against discrimination based on ethnicity, religion, sexuality, disability or socio-economic background.

-It's essential that people's rights are protected regardless of these characteristics, and that everyone is treated fairly, equally and with dignity and respect.
+It's essential that people's rights are protected, regardless of these characteristics.
+Everyone must be treated fairly, equally, with dignity and respect.

-People with mental health problems place significant importance on feeling equal to others; their lived experience should in no way put them at a disadvantage, and rather than devalue, it should enhance what they have to offer.
+For people with mental health problems, their lived experience should not put them at a disadvantage to others.
+Rather than devalue them, their experiences enhance what they have to offer.

 Understanding different communities and cultures and their perspectives on mental health is vitally important.
-There is a taboo around mental health in many cultures which, for people who identify themselves as 'different', can add an extra layer of distress.
+There's a taboo around mental health in many cultures which can add an extra layer of distress.

-The impact of heightened stigma in these communities can often be worse than the mental health problem itself.
-But, engaging in a meaningful way with people in diverse and minority communities, and empowering them to influence and participate, can help break down barriers.
+Stigma in these communities can often be worse than the mental health problem itself.
+Engaging in a meaningful way with people in diverse and minority communities, and empowering them to influence and participate, can help break down barriers.

-Jonathan Andrews, who has autism, became involved with Mind's work in disability equality after writing an article about autism and anxiety.
-In this film, Jonathan talks about his experience of taking part in Mind's work and influencing related campaigns at a parliamentary level.
+Jonathan, who has autism, became involved with Mind's work in disability equality after writing an article about autism and anxiety.

-Mind has developed a series of diversity and difference top tips to help you think more about embracing and engaging with diversity here.
+Read our diversity and difference top tips to help you think more about embracing and engaging with diversity.